 - Gods are also bound on a far deeper level by how their followers view them.
 They are incapable of acting contrary to their followers' belief.
 With the rules, they can bend them, exploit loopholes, and even cheat if they think they can get away with it, but it is literally impossible for them to act in a way that is contrary to mortal belief.
 No matter how much it would be more beneficial for themselves if they could, they simply cannot defy their fundamental nature.

-- God Is Flawed: Each god of a pantheon share a divine essence manifesting as aura of different colors.
+- God Is Flawed: Each god of a pantheon shares a divine essence manifesting as a colored aura with others of their pantheon.
 Creations made by a single pantheon are ephemeral, but creations made by multiple pantheon are stronger and more stable.
 This is also the reason why the gods are extra-vulnerable to the Snarl while their created world can contain it.
 Their single essence could not stand against the Snarl's four essences.
 They are also Not So Omniscient After All even when they are not getting their physique and psyche altered by mortals' belief.
-Thor mentions Njord, god of seas and wind, has so little focus his constructs wouldn't stay long if he couldn't merge his essence with other pantheon.
+Thor mentions Njord, god of seas and wind, has so little focus his constructs wouldn't stay long if he couldn't merge his essence with other pantheons.

 - Gods Need Prayer Badly